stefankarlsson1230/The_CSharp_Players_Guide_2_OOP/README.md

 - [x] Project 5 - Date Difference
   - Use DateTime to count days.

+- [x] Project 6 - Stopwatch
-    3. Stopwatch – Time an operation with TimeSpan.
+  - Time an operation with TimeSpan.
-    4. GUID Generator – Generate a unique ID.
-    5. List Inventory – Add/remove items from a List<string>.